-Table 5 presents estimates of average annual Total Nitrogen (TN) loads (lbs./year) for the twenty-six individual catchment areas that drain to the Back Channel and Sagamore Creek.
+Table 5 presents estimates of average annual Total Nitrogen (TN) loads (lbs/yr) for the ten individual catchment areas that drain to Sagamore Creek.
 The catchment areas range in size from 0.8 to 702.2 acres.
-The total average annual TN load for the entire Sagamore Creek / Back Channel watershed is estimated to be 7,876.3 lbs./year, which translates to approximately 3.4 lbs.
-TN/ac/yr.
-The Upper Sagamore Creek watershed accounts for approximately 87% of the overall estimated TN load and three catchment areas in the Upper Sagamore Creek watershed, including those labeled as Peverly, Lafayette and Elwyn, account for approximately 67% or 2/3^{rds} of the estimated total load and approximately 61% (1,416 ac) of the total area.
+The total average annual TN load for the entire Sagamore Creek watershed is estimated to be 7,181 lbs/yr, which translates to approximately 3.5 lbs TN/ac/yr.
+The Upper Sagamore Creek watershed accounts for approximately 95% of the overall estimated TN load.
+Three catchment areas in the Upper Sagamore Creek watershed, including those labeled as Peverly, Lafayette and Elwyn, account for approximately 74% of the estimated total watershed load.

-The catchment areas were grouped by receiving water and sorted by the estimated average annual TN Load rate (lbs./ac./yr.), which range from 0.50 lbs./ac/yr. to 5.22 lbs./ac/yr.
-Catchment areas with loading rates greater than 4.0 lbs./ac/yr. were considered high priority for evaluating future BMP retrofit locations and between 3.0 and 4.0 lbs./ac/yr. as medium priority, and less than 3.0 lbs./ac/yr. as low priority.
+The catchment areas were grouped by receiving water and sorted by the estimated average annual TN Load rate (lbs/ac/yr), which range from 1.64 lbs/ac/yr to 4.50 lbs/ac/yr.
+Catchment areas with loading rates greater than 3.75 lbs/ac/yr were considered high priority for evaluating future BMP retrofit locations.
+Loading rates between 3.0 and 3.75 lbs/ac/yr were considered medium priority, and rates less than 3.0 lbs/ac/yr were ranked as low priority.